lcgarman/MJHP_analysis/README.md

 hn kn ln
 ```
 The first four lines should not change from the 2theta to HKL calculations.
 The fifth line, should be a string, followed by an integer of how many datasets you want to run.
 The sixth line should be a string “HKL”.
 Following this line should be a list of the conventional HKL indices you are interested in analyzing.
-The number of lines following HKL on the sixth line should correspond to the integer following the no_HKL on the fifth line.
+The number of lines following HKL on the sixth line should correspond to the integer (n) following the "no_HKL" on the fifth line.
 Following this set up, run the executable:
 ```
 mjhpHKL_analyze FILENAME.mjin >& FILENAME_mjhpHKL.log
 ```